Murang Kuryente Partylist

-The Murang Kuryente Partylist is a consumer organization with party-list representation in the House of Representatives of the Philippines.
+The Murang Kuryente Partylist (MKP; lit.
+'Cheap Electricity Partylist') is a consumer organization with party-list representation in the House of Representatives of the Philippines.
 It professes to represent the interest of electricity consumers.

 Electoral history

 The Murang Kuryente Partylist took part in the 2019 election.
 It failed to win a single seat.
 It also participated at the 2025 election, initially failing to win a seat again.

-On October 2, 2025, Arthur C. Yap has took oath as MKP representative.
+On October 2, 2025, Arthur C. Yap took the oath as MKP representative.
 This was to fill one of the three seats originally won by disqualified group Duterte Youth.

 Political stances

 The MKP positions itself as a partylist organization for electricity consumers.
 It claims to represent this demographic rather than power companies.
 It has pledged to bring affordable electricity fees to consumers and the wider adoption of renewable energy.

 The MKP has challenged Meralco to phase-out coal power.
 It opposed the bid of Philippine Rural Electric Cooperatives Association to make the Energy Regulatory Commission formulate a plan which would pass on real property taxes to electric consumers.